adobe/spectrum-web-components/packages/checkbox/README.md

 ### Standard checkboxes

 Standard checkboxes are the default style for checkboxes.
-The blue color provides a visual prominence that is optimal for forms, settings, lists or grids of assets, etc. where the checkboxes need to be noticed.
+They are optimal for application panels where all visual elements are monochrome in order to direct focus to the content.

 ```html-live
 <div style="display: flex; justify-content: space-between;">